2012

 Early development

 The 2,200-kilogram spacecraft could still deliver a small Indian-built rover (with a mass of around 15 kilograms) to the surface as a part of the 200-kilogram scientific payload.
 However after the loss of Phobos-Grunt and the postponement of the lunar plans, India essentially suspended its participation in the program.
-As a result, by the end of 2013, NPO Lavochkin considered a possibility of replacing the Indian rover with a relatively simple moving vehicle, possibly developed by students at the Bauman MGTU, a leading school preparing cadre for the Russian rocket and space industry.
-The rover could have a task of imaging and delivery of soil samples during the mission.
+As a result, by the end of 2013, NPO Lavochkin considered the possibility of replacing the Indian rover with a relatively simple moving vehicle, possibly developed by students at the Bauman MGTU, a leading school preparing cadre for the Russian rocket and space industry.
+The rover could have the task of imaging and delivery of soil samples during the mission.

 Luna-Resurs could also carry a European-built optical navigation and a hazard-avoidance system.
 The lander was expected to operate on the surface for at least a year.